ak-spec/CrowdFundFullStack/README.md

 # Getting Started
--Clone the repo if you want to run from localhost
+- Clone the repo if you want to run from localhost
--run 'npm install' to install all dependencies in each of the 2 folders
+- run 'npm install' to install all dependencies in each of the 2 folders
 1. Add an .env file to crowdFundHardhat
 ### Things needed in the .env files :
 * Alchemy RPC_URL